 We believe individuals and groups dealings with distress, trauma, suicide, sexual, and physical abuse, have the right to access skilled, caring and professional services.

 We believe that each person has dignity and deserves to be treated with respect, without discrimination.

 We believe in an individual’s resiliency, ability to grow through crisis, ability to take control and responsibility for their lives, and choose healthy, respectful behaviors to others.

 Though we do not condone certain behaviors, engaging in such behaviors does not negate that person’s innate worth.

 Board of DirectorsBuilding safe and caring communities through support and education

 Dennis has held a wide range of volunteer and community service positions and continues to actively engaged in supporting the continued growth and resiliency of Grande Prairie.

 Bill holds the professional designation of Certified Local Government Manager (CLGM).
 His belief in lifelong learning has lead to opportunities in a number of different areas.
 He has instructed a number of courses and seminars and has presented internationally to diverse groups such as the World Burn Congress and the United Arab Emirates Conference on Environment & Disaster Planning as well as to a number of Alberta and local organizations.
 Bill is currently a member of the Board for the Alberta Association of Sexual Assault Services and PACE.

 He is married to Kim and they have 3 children, 12 grandchildren and 5 great grandchildren.
 He is an artist and loves drawing and painting landscapes and people as well as traveling to different areas of the world.

-Jade Rowe joined the Board of Directors in 2018.
+Sharon joined the Board of Directors in 2019.